Dayuanshuai: The People's Liberation Army plans to implement the military rank system

 The military rank system is a military management system that indicates the military rank, social status, and honor of soldiers.
 The implementation of the military rank system is an important measure and symbol of the normalization and modernization of the military.
-The predecessor of the Chinese People's Liberation Army led by the Communist Party of China, the Chinese Workers and Peasants Red Army, the Eighth Route Army, and the New Fourth Army did not implement the military rank system.
+The predecessors of the Chinese Communist Party's People's Liberation Army, the Chinese Workers’ and Peasants’ Red Army, the Eighth Route Army, and the New Fourth Army did not implement the military rank system.
 The People's Liberation Army did not implement the military rank system at first.
-However, before the founding of the People's Republic of China in 1939, 1946, and 1948, the Chinese Communist Party and the People's Liberation Army had deliberated on implementing the military rank system three times, but it was not implemented due to various reasons such as historical conditions during the war years.
-In 1955, Chairman Mao was offered the rank of Grand Marshal which he declined and ordered by principle, only cadres who are still active officers in the PLA are to be given ranks.
+However, in 1939, 1946, and 1948, prior to the founding of the People's Republic of China, the People's Liberation Army and the Chinese Communist Party had deliberated on and decided against implementing the military rank system.
+In 1955, Chairman Mao Zedong was offered the rank of Grand Marshal, which he declined; he also ordered that only cadres who are still active officers in the PLA are to be given ranks.
 Thus, Deng Xiaoping, Liu Shaoqi and Zhou Enlai also declined ranks.